Spandana-N-S/Bank-Customer-Churn-Analysis-Power-BI-Project-/README.md

 5) Improve Services for Low Credit Scores:
 Credit Score <= 400: This segment has a 100% churn rate, indicating significant dissatisfaction.
 Evaluate the reasons for high churn rates among low credit score customers and consider financial education programs, credit score improvement services, or alternative products to meet their needs.

+ * Banks around the world use churn analysis to understand customer behavior and improve their retention strategies.
+For example, a bank might identify that customers who rarely use their online banking services are more likely to churn.
+Based on this insight, the bank could offer incentives to encourage these customers to use online banking more frequently.
+Overall, this bank churn analysis is a valuable tool that can help the bank make data-driven decisions to improve customer retention and achieve sustainable growth.

+This analysis uses data to identify high-risk customer segments, optimize product offerings, personalize customer experiences, and improve customer service.
+These data-driven insights are crucial for banks to compete effectively in the highly competitive financial sector.